 No wonder unlimited data plans are going the way of the dodo bird.
 Carriers need to replace lost revenue.
 I guess all good things really do come to an end.

 That’s it for today.
 Before you sign off, do us a favor.
-Let us know what you think about this weekly column – or any of our recent work at Wall Street Daily – by sending an email to email@example.com, leaving a comment on our website, or catching us on Facebook or Google+.
+Let us know what you think about this weekly column – or any of our recent work at Wall Street Daily – by submitting feedback, leaving a comment below, or catching us on Facebook or Google+.

 Ahead of the tape,